-

 No items found.

-For context, the Battersea Power Station served as a coal-fired power station that provided electricity to London from the 1930s up until its decommissioning in 1983.
+For context, Battersea Power Station served as a coal-fired power station that provided electricity to London from the 1930s up until its decommissioning in 1983.
 At its height, the station was responsible for producing nearly a fifth of London’s overall power supply, granting electricity to some of the city’s most distinguishable landmarks—including the Houses of Parliament and Buckingham Palace.
 But after sitting dormant in retirement for exactly three decades, an adaptive reuse project officially commenced in 2013—marking the rebirth of a magnificently historic build, which started with the restoration of the art deco structure, reconstruction of the station’s emblematic chimneys and general refurbishments of several historic elements.

 Image Credit: Phil Meech